 Fast forward to just over a century ago when electric lights began to light up big cities.
 Now think about the changes in just the past couple of decades with cities now being lit at night by bright LED streetlights.
-Inside our homes there is an outpouring of light in the blue wavelengths from all of our TVs, laptops, tablets, and cell phones is overwhelming us at night.
+Inside our homes, the outpouring of light in the blue wavelengths from all of our TVs, laptops, tablets, and cell phones is overwhelming us at night.

 So what is the problem with light in the blue wavelengths at night?
 It turns out that in our retinas are photoreceptors that are specifically set to detect light at about 480 nm (blue wavelengths).
 These non-image forming photoreceptors send a signal to your core circadian clock in your brain saying ‘it is daytime’.

 One key player here is melatonin, which is supposed to increase as the sun goes down.
 Exposing your eyes to blue light at night significantly decreases melatonin production.
 Melatonin is a lot more than a ‘sleep hormone’ – it is an antioxidant protecting your mitochondria and DNA from damage, it is a signaling molecule for insulin release at night, and it acts within the immune system to enhance its function.

 Your body’s circadian clock controls so many functions in the body — from the obvious sleep/wake cycle to the changes in body temperature and heart rate over the course of a day.
 Researchers now estimate that a large percentage of your body’s systems — from liver enzymes to insulin release to cortisol — all are controlled by your core circadian rhythm.

 Artificial light at night is disrupting this whole circadian system, telling us that it is daytime when it is actually night.